particle-iot/docs/src/content/troubleshooting/guides/device-management/how-can-i-transfer-my-device-to-another-user.md

 `particle device remove pinky_panda`
 4. **Confirm Removal.** Confirm that you _really_ want to remove the from your account by entering "yes" when prompted by the CLI.

-## Claiming A Device To A New Account
+## Claiming a device to a new account

 1. **Connect the device you're trying to claim to your computer.**
 Make sure that the is connected to the Particle Device Cloud (breathing or pulsing cyan).